riffomonas/RR_R25_2014/research_plan.md

     analyses**
 * **Autotutorial 4: Making a computational notebook collaborative**

-Each autotutorial will include: (i) a rationale, (ii) description of the expected prior knowledge and misconceptions that participants may enter with, (iii) the expected major conceptual hurdles for participants, (iv) statement of learning goals and learning objectives, (v) description of any specific
+Each autotutorial is based on will include: (i) a rationale, (ii) description of the expected prior knowledge and misconceptions that participants may enter with, (iii) the expected major conceptual hurdles for participants, (iv) statement of learning goals and learning objectives, (v) description of any specific